nhsconnect/gpconnect/pages/appointments/appointments_serviceid_configuration.md

 ---
-title: Provider system configuration for service ID filtering
+title: Provider system configuration for service filtering
 keywords: appointments design
 tags: [design,appointments]
 sidebar: appointments_sidebar
 permalink: appointments_serviceid_configuration.html
-summary: "Configuration to support the rollout of the service ID filtering feature"
+summary: "Configuration to support the rollout of the service filtering feature"
 ---
 <br/>

-Service ID filtering in a provider system **SHALL** be controlled by two levels of configuration:
+Service filtering in a provider system **SHALL** be controlled by two levels of configuration:

 1. a supplier-controlled configuration enablement switch ("supplier switch")
 2. organisation-controlled configuration ("organisation configuration"), incorporating an organisation enablement switch ("organisation switch")

-The supplier switch allows the service ID filtering configuration to be made visible to selected (or all) organisations using the supplier's provider system.
+The supplier switch allows the service filtering configuration to be made visible to selected (or all) organisations using the supplier's provider system.

-Once the service ID configuration screens are made available to an organisation, a user at the organisation can configure service ID filtering, and once configuration is completed, switch service ID filtering on so that the configuration takes effect upon the API, for their organisation.
+Once the service configuration screens are made available to an organisation, a user at the organisation can configure service filtering, and once configuration is completed, switch service filtering on so that the configuration takes effect upon the API, for their organisation.

 ## Supplier switch ##

-The visibility of the service ID filtering configuration in a provider system **SHALL** be controlled by a global supplier system switch, with three states:
+The visibility of the service filtering configuration in a provider system **SHALL** be controlled by a global supplier system switch, with three states:

 1. OFF
 2. ON AT SELECTED ORGANISATIONS - this state requires an associated selected organisation list
 3. ON

-{% include note.html content="The supplier switch allows service ID filtering configuration to be made available to provider organisations in a controlled manner, and not before Directory of Services changes have been made to support them." %}
+{% include note.html content="The supplier switch allows service filtering configuration to be made available to provider organisations in a controlled manner, and not before Directory of Services changes have been made to support them." %}

 The supplier switch, and associated selected organisation list **SHALL**:

-- control service ID filtering functionality as described in the sub-sections below
+- control service filtering functionality as described in the sub-sections below
 - only be controlled by appropriate staff at the supplier
 - be changed and applied quickly to the supplier's system without requiring a code change or software release
 - be initially defaulted to OFF, and empty